Contact Hours 1.00

 Required reading for all learners: Implicit Bias impacts patient outcomes

 Sepsis is a major health concern and has high mortality rates.
 In October of 2021, the fifth iteration of the Surviving Sepsis Campaign (SSC) Guidelines was released.
 The guidelines included 93 recommendations for the management of patients with sepsis.
 In this AJCC article, we present several SSC guideline recommendations on screening and early identification, hemodynamic monitoring, ventilation, additional therapies and long-term outcomes and goals of care.
 The article highlights the important contributions that nurses make in delivering timely evidence-based care to patients with sepsis.
 Many recommendations have been unchanged from the 2016 guidelines, yet there is a new section related to long-term outcomes and goals of care that is aimed at improving care for patients across the continuum through recovery.
-Nurses’ knowledge of the guidelines and adherence to evidence-based practice is essential to improving sepsis patient and family outcomes.Learners must attend/view/read the entire activity and complete the associated evaluation to be awarded the contact hours or CERP.
+Nurses’ knowledge of the guidelines and adherence to evidence-based practice is essential to improving sepsis patient and family outcomes.Learners must attend/view/read the entire activity, read Implicit Bias impacts patient outcomes, and complete the associated evaluation to be awarded the contact hours or CERP.
 No partial credit will be awarded.

-DisclosureThis activity has been reviewed by the Nurse Planner.
-It has been determined that the material presented here shows no bias.
-No conflicts of interest have been identified for any individual with the ability to influence the content of this activity.
-Accreditation refers to recognition of continuing education only and does not imply AACN or ANCC approval or endorsement of any commercial products discussed or displayed in conjunction with this educational activity.
+Accreditation refers to recognition of continuing education only and does not imply AACN, ANCC, or CBRN approval or endorsement of any commercial products discussed or displayed in conjunction with this educational activity.

 AACN programming meets the standards for most states that require mandatory continuing education contact hours for license and/or certification renewal.
 AACN recommends consulting with your state board of nursing or credentialing organization before submitting CE to fulfill continuing education requirements.